FHachez/obsidian-convert-url-to-iframe/README.md

 ## 0.2.0
 - Update: the keybinding from `Mode + Shift + I` to `Alt + I` ([Issue 4](https://github.com/FHachez/obsidian-convert-url-to-iframe/issues/4))
-- Only ouput the app name in the console ([Issue 3](https://github.com/FHachez/obsidian-convert-url-to-iframe/issues/3))
+- Only output the app name in the console ([Issue 3](https://github.com/FHachez/obsidian-convert-url-to-iframe/issues/3))
-- Add a min-height (defaults to 16:9 aspect ratio).
+- Add a aspect Ratio (defaults to 16:9 aspect ratio).
 (Kankaristo).
 - Make sure the iframe can work without the CSS class.
 (Kankaristo)
 - Fix the bad resizing when using Sliding Panes Plugin ([Issue 1](https://github.com/FHachez/obsidian-convert-url-to-iframe/issues/1)) (Kankaristo)
 - Better user messages and README.md (Kankaristo)